-We pass through payments on each Payment Date to Holders as of the related Record Date.
+As Administrator, we pass through payments on each Payment Date to Holders as of the related Record Date.
 The "Record Date" for any Payment Date is the close of business on the last day of:

-- The preceding month for Gold PCs. - The second preceding month for ARM PCs.
+- The preceding month, for Gold PCs. - The second preceding month, for ARM PCs.